pooyad359/linux-shell-guide/process_management/README.md

 - `bg N`: Moves a process to background using the job number (`N`)
 - `fg N`: Move a process to foreground using the job number (`N`)
 - `kill %N`: Kill a process using job number.
 Refer to `kill` for the flags.

+## Process Tree

+`pstree` displays a tree-like representation of running processes on your system.
+It visually organizes the processes in a hierarchical manner, illustrating their parent-child relationships.

 ## TODO